Cups – Water – Clergy

 Sword – Air – Knights

-Ace of Spades – Misfortune; sometimes associated with death or, more often, a difficult ending. when the stem is upside down, it represents tragedy of very serious consequences.
+Ace of Spades – Misfortune; sometimes associated with death or, more often, a difficult ending.

 King of Spades – Dark-haired man; or a man with Air predominating in his chart.
 An ambitious man, perhaps self-serving.